 Protect your skin by using a moisturiser with SPF in the morning and applying a nourishing moisturiser specific to your individual skin concerns in the evening.

-The SPF factor in your daytime moisturiser will protect your skin from harmful and ageing UV rays whilst the uniquely formulated night time moisturisers will repair, nourish and help to slow down the ageing process overnight.
+The SPF factor in your daytime moisturiser will shield your skin from harmful and ageing UV rays, whilst the more targeted night-time moisturisers will repair, nourish and help to accelerate skin renewal while you sleep.

 Step 7 – Targeted Treatments

-These products may be needed as an extra step to hydrate skin, absorb excess oil, calm skin, or treat a special need or occasional skin concern.
+These products may be needed as an extra step to calm, hydrate, absorb excess oil or tackle a specific skin concern.

-Treatment products may include oil-based serums which require layering on top of any moisturisers used, face masks as well as nourishing overnight balms.
+Treatment products may include oil-based serums which are best layered on top of any moisturisers used, face masks or overnight balms.